Dual inheritance theory: Historical development

-The idea that human cultures undergo a similar evolutionary process as genetic evolution goes back at least to Darwin.
+In 1876, Friedrich Engels wrote a manuscript titled The Part Played by Labour in the Transition from Ape to Man, accredited as a founding document of DIT; "The approach to gene-culture coevolution first developed by Engels and developed later on by anthropologists…" is described by Stephen Jay Gould as "…the best nineteenth-century case for gene-culture coevolution."
+The idea that human cultures undergo a similar evolutionary process as genetic evolution also goes back to Darwin.
 In the 1960s, Donald T. Campbell published some of the first theoretical work that adapted principles of evolutionary theory to the evolution of cultures.
 In 1976, two developments in cultural evolutionary theory set the stage for DIT.
 In that year Richard Dawkins's The Selfish Gene introduced ideas of cultural evolution to a popular audience.
 Although one of the best-selling science books of all time, because of its lack of mathematical rigor, it had little effect on the development of DIT.
 Also in 1976, geneticists Marcus Feldman and Luigi Luca Cavalli-Sforza published the first dynamic models of gene–culture coevolution.
 These models were to form the basis for subsequent work on DIT, heralded by the publication of three seminal books in the 1980s.

 The first was Charles Lumsden and E.O.
 Wilson's Genes, Mind and Culture.
 This book outlined a series of mathematical models of how genetic evolution might favor the selection of cultural traits and how cultural traits might, in turn, affect the speed of genetic evolution.
 While it was the first book published describing how genes and culture might coevolve, it had relatively little effect on the further development of DIT.
 Some critics felt that their models depended too heavily on genetic mechanisms at the expense of cultural mechanisms.
 Controversy surrounding Wilson's sociobiological theories may also have decreased the lasting effect of this book.

 The second 1981 book was Cavalli-Sforza and Feldman's Cultural Transmission and Evolution: A Quantitative Approach.
 Borrowing heavily from population genetics and epidemiology, this book built a mathematical theory concerning the spread of cultural traits.
 It describes the evolutionary implications of vertical transmission, passing cultural traits from parents to offspring; oblique transmission, passing cultural traits from any member of an older generation to a younger generation; and horizontal transmission, passing traits between members of the same population.

 The next significant DIT publication was Robert Boyd and Peter Richerson's 1985 Culture and the Evolutionary Process.
 This book presents the now-standard mathematical models of the evolution of social learning under different environmental conditions, the population effects of social learning, various forces of selection on cultural learning rules, different forms of biased transmission and their population-level effects, and conflicts between cultural and genetic evolution.
 The book's conclusion also outlined areas for future research that are still relevant today.